-Best Low Carb Chocolate Zucchini Cake
+How To Make Low Carb Chocolate Zucchini Cake

 But it’s always so fun to see what the vendors have on offer and what changes through the season.
 Zucchini seems to grow really well in this climate.
 It’s been available since mid-July and it’s still going strong, so I pick up a few every time I go.
 I’ve had zero luck growing it myself, and it’s such an inexpensive, versatile ingredient.

 I used coconut oil for the batter and coconut milk for the chocolate ganache, and it tasted just as good as the original.
 I also modified it to make it easier and to use less bowls.
 Because this is such a delectably moist cake, I’ve found it doesn’t matter if you beat in the butter or oil or melt it and stir it in.
 Melting and stirring is easiest so I went with that.
 Life’s complicated enough, why make it even more so?

 I highly recommend getting a good non-stick bundt pan, because they make any cake look more elegant.
 But you can always make it in a 9×13 pan too, or even 2 or 3 round layers.
 It would even make great low carb cupcakes (baking times will vary depending on what pan you use).
 It’s an incredibly versatile keto cake recipe, so sock this one away in your arsenal for when all that zucchini comes in!

 Low Carb Chocolate Zucchini Bundt Cake

-- 2 cups finely grated zucchini (8 ounces)
+- 2 cups finely grated zucchini 8 ounces

-- 3/4 tsp salt
+- ¾ teaspoon salt

 - 2 cups almond flour

-- 2/3 cup Swerve Sweetener
+- ⅔ cup Swerve Sweetener

-- 1/2 cup cocoa powder
+- ½ cup cocoa powder

-- 1/3 cup Coconut flour
+- ⅓ cup coconut flour

-- 1/3 cup unflavoured whey protein powder
+- ⅓ cup unflavored whey protein powder

-- 1 tbsp baking powder
+- 1 tablespoon baking powder

 - 4 large eggs

-- 1/2 cup butter or coconut oil, melted
+- ½ cup butter or coconut oil melted

-- 1 tsp vanilla
+- 1 teaspoon vanilla

-- 1/2 to 1 cup unsweetened almond milk
+- ½ to 1 cup unsweetened almond milk

 - For the cake, place zucchini in a sieve and sprinkle liberally with salt.
 Mix to combine and let drain 1 hour.
 Press and squeeze to release the excess liquid and set aside.